Frequently Asked Questions

 This ensures we have time to verify your insurance and complete your chart.

-Do I need to have in-person visits or can I see my provider via tele-health?
+Do I need to have in-person visits or can I see my provider via telehealth?

-We offer both in-office appointments, and telehealth options.
+We offer both in-office and telehealth appointments.

-Do you perform ADHD testing?
+Do you perform ADHD assessments?

 If I have ADHD, but do not have prior records, will I be prescribed a stimulant?

-No. Patients will not be prescribed a controlled stimulant for ADHD unless they have ONE of the following:
+No. Patients will not be prescribed a controlled stimulant for ADHD unless they have one of the following:

 1) A letter documenting your ADHD diagnosis from a prior Psychiatrist or Psychiatric NP